ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 {: #satellite-tour-deploy}
 {: step}

-1. From the command line, create a new application in the OpenShift project:
+1. From the command line, create a new application in the {{site.data.keyword.openshiftshort}} project:
    ```sh
    oc new-app python~https://github.com/IBM/satellite-link-example.git --name link-example
    ```